Are you feeling stuck right now?

-In order to build my freelance business to where it’s at now, I have had to seriously harvest and develop a growth mindset.
+In order to build my online business to where it’s at now, I have had to seriously harvest and develop a growth mindset.

-Look at any professional athlete or if you look at any superstar celebrity or CEO or a leader of any kind; they have a growth mindset.
+Look at any professional athlete or if you look at any superstar celebrity or CEO or a leader of any kind, they have a growth mindset.

 Identify and rewrite your story

 Introverts find going to big events really daunting and overwhelming.

 If someone told you that you were a bad dancer when you were in high school, you’re going to believe that for the rest of your life.

 You can go take a dance class, figure it out, and rewire your brain to believe that,

 They create a vision of what success looks like to them.

 Where will you live?
 What will you do for work?
 For fun?
 Will you have a partner?
 What kind of friends will you have?
 How much money will you have?
 What will your mind look like?

 Experiment, answer those questions.
 Say it’s five or ten years out.
-Where are you now in your freelancing career?
+Where are you now in your career?

 Curate your surroundings